-According to some, including Chabad, Mizmor L'Todah is not recited until after Pesach, however, some hold that it is.
+As it is not Erev Chag but rather Erev Shabbat, Mizmor L'Todah is recited but from Shabbat until after Pesach some do not recite it, however, some hold that it is recited.
 If someone started saying it, he should continue.